If you think teens are the primary culprits, think again

 - Drivers who need their phones for directions will program them before driving or will pull over first.

-You might also consider installing apps that allow you to block incoming texts, calls and emails to drivers’ phones while driving.
-Some send automatic notifications to senders to let them know you are driving and can’t respond.
+In addition, there are apps that allow you to block incoming texts, calls and emails to drivers’ phones while driving.
+Some send automatic notifications to let senders know you are driving and can’t respond.

 The Danger is Real

 We know the importance of teaching young drivers how to drive safely.
 Last year, The Dowd Agencies was proud to sponsor the Distractology Tour in Holyoke to educate teen drivers about the dangers of distracted driving.
 We encourage all families to talk about this important safety issue and agree on ground rules to reduce risks for everyone on the road.